paulkienitz/pitchgame/README.md

 Fifth checkin, prerelease 0.5, adds moderator review of a user's full history, with options to block the user or purge their entire contribution.

+Sixth checkin adds improved moderator ability to review user histories.
+I think I'll move to a finer grained checkin schedule now and not use prerelease numbers.

 Yet to be added are more cosmetics, some helpful admin features, proper login (maybe including SSO), and the team play feature.

 ----